hakanayaz/PIRQ_Draft/Module 2/1_Language_Specific_Phase_(LSP)/README.md

 ## Takeaways

 As might be expected, the surface level lexical and syntax steps (which by their very nature don't care  or even know anything about the content of a program) are pretty unchanged between classical and quantum compilation.
 Besides for some new quantum operations that need designated keywords to support them, this introductory section should feel pretty similar to Module 1.
-Next up, we will begin looking into a topic which is far more relevant to quantum than it is to classic computing: [optimization and error mitigation](../2_Transpilation_and_Optimization/).
+Next up, we examine the [Generic Phase](../2_Generic_Phase_(GP)/).